SPANDigital/presidium/content/_prerequisites/02-environment-setup/03-docker.md

 1. When prompted for a [Volume](https://docs.docker.com/storage/volumes/) to use there are a few options:
     - (Recommended) Create a single volume for all projects.
 This is the most space efficient, and unless there is a reason two projects should not share a filesystem, there is no harm in this for most development environments.
     - Create a Persistent volume for every/related projects.
 Share a filesystem when needed and isolate them otherwise.
     - Create a unique volume per project.
-This is the least space efficient and means that no two projects can (easily) access each others files.
+This is the least space efficient and means that no two projects can (easily) access each other's files.

     The name you choose for your volume is entirely up to you and should have no impact on the project itself.